(Previously Medical and Pharmaceutical Drug Innovation)

 Does she have any advice for future MMIT students?
 ‘In the first semester the Principal Investigators introduce the specializations and their specific research interests within these specializations.
 Oncology, Neuroscience, Infection and immunity, Nutrition and Metabolism, Systems Medicine, and Drug Innovation.
 Choose the specialization that sparks your interest and aspirations, or find a way to follow your interests outside of the beaten paths.
 Being “specializationless” worked out great for me.’

 Back home in Brazil, Wellington Candido studied Medicine.
 An exchange year led him to the Netherlands, where he spent most of his days in the laboratories of the University Medical Center Groningen.
-In 2016 he returned to participate in the top-master Medical and Pharmaceutical Drug Innovation (MPDI).
+In 2016 he returned to participate in the top-master Molecular Medicine and Innovative Treatment (MMIT).
 'I loved the days in the lab, it is fascinating what happens on a molecular level.'

 The last couple of week were busy ones for the 28-year-old.
 ‘I have just started my second internship,’ Wellington says.
 ‘I am focussing my research on kidney transplantations and the way we can decrease the damage that occurs when the kidney is outside of the body.
 That can run up to hours, since donor organs can come from any one of the other European countries.
 As it is on its way to the receiving patient, the kidney starts to deteriorate.
 What is going on in that time in the cells?’